jaspersong/UnityChoiceOfGamesSaveManager/.github/README.md

 This is a hobby Unity project that helps manage save files for [Choice of Games](https://store.steampowered.com/search/?publisher=Choice%20of%20Games) and [Hosted Games](https://store.steampowered.com/search/?publisher=Hosted%20Games) that are published on **Steam** platform (tested on Windows only).

 The project is created with *Unity 5.6.2f1*, so it can be modified on pretty much any Unity version.
 For convenience, a portable pre-built Windows executable of the application can be found at the [Releases](https://github.com/yasirkula/UnityChoiceOfGamesSaveManager/releases) page.
+Additionally, there are included instructions on installing on a Steam Deck, which may be able to be mirrored to be run on MacOS or other Linux distrobutions.

 **[Support the Developer ☕](https://yasirkula.itch.io/unity3d)**